 When they are needed

 There are a great many situations where these bonds might be needed, as you might infer from the definition described above.
-Literally almost any case where an obligee might suffer some kind of financial loss as a result of a principal failing to live up to the obligations specified in a National indemnity contract would be a situation where such a bond would be called for.
+Almost any case where an obligee might suffer some kind of financial loss as a result of a principal failing to live up to the obligations specified in a National indemnity contract would be a situation where such a bond would be called for.

 The construction industry is one where indemnity bonds are often used as a guarantee of contractor performance.
 For instance, when a project manager would stand to lose considerable income if the electrical work were to not be completed on time by a contractor, the project owner might require a bond to be purchased by the electrical contractor, as a guarantee against suffering losses.
 Learn more about construction surety bonds.

 These bonds might also be purchased by an instructor at an educational institution because that institution insists on maintaining its reputation and avoiding any losses which might occur as a result of any change in the instructor’s status.
 As an example, the instructor might experience a loss of reputation for some reason, and the educational facility strongly desires to avoid a similar loss of reputation, so it will invoke the bond claim as a result.